bytebase/vue-kbar/docs/advanced/nested-actions.md

 # Nested actions

 ::: tip
-Open kbar on this page to have a try!
+Open kbar on this page and search "theme", "light" or "dark" to have a try!
 :::

 Nested actions are useful when we need to manage our actions as a tree or something like that.
 Here's an example of how the current page provides nested actions.